sevtep/SparcFix/README.md

 # SparcFix
-Fix Scene of Sparc Game
+This is the Fix Scene general project folder of Sparc Game.